-18.1c Naval Movement.
+√ 18.1c Naval Movement.
 Most ships can only enter all-sea hexes.
-Landing Craft can additionally move in coastal hexes and in either hex bordering an estuary (see note below), but can never cross an all-land hexside or move along rivers.
+Landing Craft can additionally move in coastal hexes and in either hex bordering an estuary (see note below), even if it looks like they are crossing all-land hexsides.

-Play Note: An Estuary is a sea hexside along the coast.
+Play Note: An Estuary is a sea hexside near the coast.
 It is often, but not always, marked with a prohibited hexside.
 The rule allowing landing craft to move along an estuary does not apply to rivers or canals!

-Specific Game Note: In THE BLITZKRIEG LEGEND Destroyers are allowed move into a port.
+Specific Game Note: In The BLITZKRIEG LEGEND Destroyers are allowed move into a port.
 This is an exception to normal rules.
 A large ship is automatically DG in a port, which makes it more susceptible to damage (since another DG converts to a loss).